-Notice of a General Meeting will specify the date and time of the meeting, the place, and if an electronic meeting the instructions for attending and participating by telephone or other electronic method.
-The notice will include the text of every Special Resolution to be proposed or considered at that meeting, in sufficient detail to permit a Member to form a reasoned judgement concerning that business.
-If the meeting is an electronic meeting it will also include instructions for voting at the meeting.
+Notice of a general meeting specifies the date and time of the meeting, the place, and if an electronic meeting the instructions for attending and participating by telephone or other electronic method.
+The notice includes the text of every special resolution to be proposed or considered at that meeting, in sufficient detail to permit a member to form a reasoned judgement concerning that business.
+If the meeting is an electronic meeting it also includes instructions for voting at the meeting.